 Unlike traditional media (such as magazines or television), or other online media (such as web pages), social media are built around frequent updates.

-Statistics show that around 50% of all Facebook users check their page at least once a day, and they need to see that you are regularly posting new material.
+Recent Australian research suggests that 34% of Facebook users check their page more than 20 times in a week, and they need to see that you are regularly posting new material.
 Some guides recommend posting at least once a day, but the core principles are to post when you have interesting content, and to judge how often your audience wants to hear from you.

 Encourage comments and reply quickly

 Encourage other Facebook users to respond to your posts or to post their own comments about your business or a topic that's of interest to them and you.
 When they do post, respond quickly - within 24 hours is best.
 Failing to respond will weaken your Facebook friends' willingness to engage with you, and they will gradually drift away.

 Pictures and videos are a major element of Facebook's appeal.
 Use them frequently to keep your friends engaged and entertained.
 For example:

 - a clothing retailer could post photos of new stock as it arrives

 - an architect or builder could post day-by-day pictures of a house under renovation